jleberle/blog/content/posts/2011-02-02-a-check-on-the-whales-attendance-numbers.md

 date: "2011-02-02T02:04:00Z"
 tags:
 - Whalers
-title: A Check on the Whale&#8217;s Attendance Numbers
+title: "A Check on the Whale's Attendance Numbers"
 slug: /a-check-on-the-whales-attendance-numbers/
 ---